Characterizations of Toric Varieties via Polarized Endomorphisms: Introduction

 We now check that $f$ and the pair $(X, D)$ satisfy the assumptions of Corollary \ref{toric-lift-cor}.
 Since both $\widetilde{f}|_{\widetilde{X}\backslash\widetilde{D}}$ and $\pi$ are quasi-\'etale, so is $f|_{X\backslash D}$.
 Clearly, $X$ is $\Q$-factorial.
 Since $K_{\widetilde{X}}=\pi^*K_X$ is anti-ample, so is $K_X$.
 Thus, $X$ is a Fano variety and hence of Fano type.

-The pair $(X, D)$ is not toric because the number of the irreducible components of $D$ is less than $n+1$, $G$ permuting the $\widetilde{D}_i$ non-trivially; see Remark \ref{rmk-comp2}.
+The pair $(X, D)$ is not toric because the number of the irreducible components of $D$ is less than $n+1$, noting that $G$ permutes the $\widetilde{D}_i$ non-trivially; see Remark \ref{rmk-comp2}.
 Of course, its quasi-\'etale cover $(\widetilde{X}, \widetilde{D})$ is a toric pair. \end{remark}

-{\bf Acknowledgement.} The second author thanks Mircea Mustata for the valuable discussion and warm hospitality during his visit to Univ. of Michigan in December 2016; he is also supported by an ARF of NUS.
+{\bf Acknowledgement.} The second author thanks Mircea Mustata for valuable discussions and warm hospitality during his visit to Univ. of Michigan in December 2016; he is also supported by an ARF of National University of Singapore.
+The authors thank the referee for suggestions to improve the paper.